Sarah Schafer, MD

 Does this mean Sjogren’s is always autoimmune?

 You may be surprised to find out that there is no clear answer to this.
-“Autoimmune” actually means something more specific than the “the body attacking itself”.
+“Autoimmune” actually means something more specific than the “the body attacking itself” although it is often loosely defined that way.
 Autoimmune diseases are associated with autoantibodies.
 Calling Sjogren’s an “autoimmune disease” is oversimplified, but works well in most circumstances.
+Most clinicians and many rheumatologists use the term "autoimmune disease" to refer to any disease where the body's own immune system attacks normal tissues.

 The “autoimmune” label can become a problem if your rheumatologist won’t diagnose you or treat you for Sjogren’s because your “blood tests don’t show it”.
-They may say that autoantibodies, especially SS-A, must be present to have the disease.
-However, SS-A negative (seronegative) Sjogren’s is quite common.
-Other autoantibodies may be seen in Sjogren's.
+They may say that autoantibodies, especially SSA, must be present to have the disease.
+However, SSA negative (seronegative) Sjogren’s is quite common.
+Other autoantibodies may also be seen in Sjogren's, although these are not yet routinely used for diagnosis.
 More research is needed to understand the pathways that lead to Sjogren's disease, and how they may differ in different groups of patients.

-Your rheumatologist won’t diagnose you with Sjogren’s because you don’t have autoantibodies, especially SS-A. Myth buster: Many people (30% or more) with Sjogren’s don’t have SS-A or other autoantibodies such as SS-B, ANA or RF that are typically associated with Sjogren’s.
+• Your rheumatologist won’t diagnose you with Sjogren’s because you don’t have autoantibodies, especially SSA.
+Myth buster: Many people (30% or more) with Sjogren’s don’t have SSA or other typical autoantibodies such as SSB, ANA, or RF that are typically associated with Sjogren’s.
+Other autoantibodies may support a Sjogren's diagnosis and help guide treatment, including anti-centromere antibody (ACA).
+More autoantibodies are being studied to better understand their role in Sjogren's disease.
+See MYTHS ABOUT DIAGNOSIS for more self-advocacy tools.

-Your rheumatologist does not monitor or treat you for Sjogren’s because you don’t have autoantibodies such as SS-A. Some clinicians think that Sjogren’s patients without SS-A don’t develop serious systemic features.
-Myth buster: While SS-A is a risk factor for certain complications and comorbidities, patients without SS-A may also develop serious Sjogren’s complications.
-Some complications are more common in SS-A positive patients, while others are more common in SS-A negative patients.
-Every Sjogren’s patient deserves the full range of monitoring and treatment, regardless of SS-A status (139).
+• Your rheumatologist does not monitor or treat you for Sjogren’s because you don’t have autoantibodies such as SSA.
+Some clinicians incorrectly believe that Sjogren’s patients without SSA don’t develop serious systemic features.
+Myth buster: While SSA is a risk factor for certain complications and comorbidities, patients without SSA may also develop serious systemic disease.
+Some serious outcomes are more common in SSA positive patients, while others are more common in SSA negative patients.
+Every Sjogren’s patient deserves the full range of monitoring and treatment, regardless of SSA status (139).

 Sjogren’s may be both autoimmune and autoinflammatory.

-Sjogren’s is a chronic systemic inflammatory disease.
-It is never just a sicca disease.
+It is clear that Sjogren’s is a chronic systemic inflammatory disease.
+It is never just a sicca disease, although sicca is serious and present in most people with Sjogren's.

-Sjogren’s is an immune-mediated disease.
-It might be both autoimmune and autoinflammatory.
+Sjogren’s is a complex immune-mediated disease.
 Subtypes of Sjogren’s may involve different immune system pathways that lead to the same disease (168).
+The causes of Sjogren's, like other immune mediated diseases, are not fully understood.

 Many of the medical terms on this page have been added to the Glossary.
 The link to the Glossary is located in the footer (the bottom) of every page.